zeniDlaw/zeniDlaw/README.md

 *Gif by [Kevin Farias](https://kevinfarias.com)*

 ### **About Me**
 The sense of freedom is what drives me.
 I am currently a student at 42 Wolfsburg and have been living in Germany since 2023.
-I am passionate about software development and am actively learning and growing my skills in this field.
+I am passionate about software development, servers, systems, and data.
+Actively learning and growing my skills in these fields, I am always eager to tackle new challenges and explore innovative solutions.

+Beyond the world of tech, I have a keen interest in sports.
+I practice combat sports as a hobby, which not only keeps me fit but also instills discipline and resilience.
+Cooking is another passion of mine, and I find it to be a creative and therapeutic outlet.
+Music is my constant companion, providing a soundtrack to my life and keeping me sane through all the ups and downs.

+Feel free to check out my repositories and projects, and don't hesitate to connect with me!

 ### **Current Focus**
 I am learning software development in C and working on various projects related to the 42 core.
 My journey at 42 Wolfsburg has been incredibly enriching, pushing me to think critically and solve complex problems.